How to Build a Smart Rate Plan and Pricing Strategy: 11 Questions for Independent Hoteliers

 One way to humanise the hospitality industry is to build trust and connection by offering your target customers the ability to build their perfect stay by choosing from carefully selected add-ons.
 This only works well when you truly understand their needs, allowing you to craft the perfect balance of what they expect, and also what they didn’t even know what they were looking for.

 This is easy to do when you do some work to understand what you are about as a business.
 What are your values?
-Who do you want to attract? and Who do you best serve.
+What is your purpose?
+Who do you want to attract? and Who do you best serve?
 Then by learning how to pitch your messaging in a way that matches your business personality, you begin to attract only those who resonate with what you do, how you do it, and why you do it.
 And that results in higher spend per stay, an increase in positive reviews, and many more direct bookings through word-of-mouth recommendations.

-This has proven to be an especially popular part of my Direct Bookings Compass course, so if you are interested in learning all the right tools to get bold and confident with the marketing messaging for your property, look for the link at the bottom of this blog.
+This has proven to be an especially popular part of my most popular tailored coaching programme.
+If you are interested in learning all the right tools to get bold and confident with the marketing messaging for your property, find out more here.

 6. Do you prioritise last minute sales?